In this guide you will learn:

 After this, every time you find a workflow that needs missing nodes, ComfyUI Manager will detect and install them automatically.

-Step 5 — Download Your First Model
+#Step 5 โ Download Your First Model

 Place models in ComfyUI/models/checkpoints/